monsoonmaelstrom/book2/book2.md

 “In the building itself?”

 “No one, as far as I can tell.
 All the other floors are empty.
-Why, Hazel?”
+Hazel, *why*?”

 “Alex would have had a key, right?”